Grant Astronomer Access to your VPC

 On Astronomer, all deployments that live in our Astronomer Cloud cluster route traffic through the same single NAT.
 In other words, we have 1 NAT gateway out of our VPC through which all internet-bound traffic goes through.

-To give Astronomer Cloud access to any database withiny your VPC, whitelist the following Static IP:
+To give Astronomer Cloud access to any database, warehouse or service within your VPC, you'll just have to whitelist the following Static IP:

 Make your Redshift Cluster Publicly Accessible